-You may have heard the phrase “business enablement” getting tossed around or making its way into business conversation, and if you’re like a lot of people, you don’t quite have a handle on what it means, exactly.
-Unlike typical corporate buzzwords, business enablement has actual significance and relevance in today's business world.
+Trendy business language like "siloed," "drill down," and "put a pin in that" may set your teeth on edge, and you're not alone.
+But hear me out on making room for just one more bit of verbiage.
+You may have already heard the phrase “business enablement” getting tossed around, and if you’re like a lot of people, you don’t quite have a handle on what it means.
+I hope you'll be relieved to hear that unlike typical corporate buzzwords, business enablement has actual significance and relevance in today's business world.

 Here's a brief overview of business enablement and what it could mean for your company.